Gismo150/Gismo150.github.io/readme.txt

-Thank You for Purchasing Slidefolio theme by Surfmandu.
+Theme by Surfmandu.
+Further Editing by Daniel Braun aka.
+Gismo150

 What is inside the package.
 1. Bootstrap Css/JS